cristinanegrean/cristinanegrean.github.io/_posts/2017-08-09-dresses-stream-processing-and-kafka.markdown

 comments: false
 ---

-In this blog post I will show you how to adopt a full-fledged stream processing framework, [Spring Cloud Stream](https://cloud.spring.io/spring-cloud-stream/) to build an message and event driven microservice: `Bootiful dress service`.
+In this blog post I will show you how to adopt a full-fledged stream processing framework:
+[Spring Cloud Stream](https://cloud.spring.io/spring-cloud-stream/) to build a message & event driven microservice: `Bootiful dress service`.

 The microservice relies on a dedicated broker, [Apache Kafka](http://kafka.apache.org/), responsible for distributing the events: `Dress Created Event`, `Dress Updated Event`